Biography > Biography

 In the Presence of Women, 2012- present, portray women living in homeless shelters.
 These black and white photographs highlight their resilience.

-She received residencies at Artpark, NY, Virginia Center for the Creative Arts and the Henry Street Settlement, NYC.
-In 2004, Rosen received a grant from the Brooklyn Arts Council to develop her project, In the Presence of Family.
+She received residencies at Artpark, NY, Virginia Center for the Creative Arts, Henry Street Settlement, NYC and most recently, 2018, Visual Studies Workshop, Rochester.
+Rosen received a grant from the Brooklyn Arts Council to develop her project, In the Presence of Family.
 In 2010, she received an additional grant to continue this project, creating a historic document of the families.
 In 2016, she received a grant from the Puffin Foundation to expand her work teaching digital photography to women living in shelter.

 Exhibitions include Brooklyn Museum of Art, Appropriation & Syntax: The Use of Photography in Contemporary Art; Museum of the City of New York, New York Gets Married; Henry Street Settlement, In-Sites VI: Making Our City Livable; Five Myles Gallery, In the Presence of Women: Living in Shelter; CIIS, San Francisco, What Keeps You Up at Night; Burchfield-Penney Art Center, 50 in 50.
 Solo exhibitions include Franklin Furnace, NYC, Unlike in Characters; NYC Public Library, Grand Army Plaza, In the Presence of Family: Brooklyn Portraits; Webster University, In the Presence of Family: Brooklyn Portraits; LIU, Resnick Gallery, In the Presence of Family: Brooklyn Portraits, and Farleigh Dickenson University, Portraits: Artists and their Families.